The ultimate guide to application virtualization

 Some useful & related reading...

 i.
-Differences between application virtualization and desktop virtualization
+What is the difference between application virtualization and desktop virtualization?

 The most obvious difference between application and desktop virtualization is that application virtualization focuses and only contains the application content.
 With desktop virtualization, you are virtualizing the user’s entire desktop OS.
 The virtual desktop will normally be running in a datacentre on server hardware.
 This could be a public, private hybrid cloud or on-premise.